danielbodnar/awesome-stars/BY-LANG.md

 ## Ruby

+- [remi/teamocil](https://github.com/remi/teamocil) - There's no I in Teamocil.
+At least not where you think.
+Teamocil is a simple tool used to automatically create windows and panes in tmux with YAML files.
+- [kapoorlakshya/screen-recorder](https://github.com/kapoorlakshya/screen-recorder) - A Ruby gem to video record and take screenshots of your desktop or specific application window.
+Works on Windows, Linux, and macOS.
+- [vcr/vcr](https://github.com/vcr/vcr) - Record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.
 - [sirupsen/zk](https://github.com/sirupsen/zk) - Zettelkasten on the command-line 📚 🔍
 - [librariesio/bibliothecary](https://github.com/librariesio/bibliothecary) - :notebook_with_decorative_cover: Libraries.io Package Manager Manifest Parsers
 - [codervault/codervault](https://github.com/codervault/codervault) - An Open Source, Self-Hosted, Snippet Manager